theCephusHasLanded/liveIT-BE/README.md

 ## License

-The liveIT backend is licensed under the MIT License.
-See the LICENSE file for more information.
+The liveIT backend was created by Christina Ann Cephus Founder of LokeyHiTech News